TosbackCgusBridge-Bot/CGUs-versions/Hickoryfarms/Privacy Policy.md

     *   Weddings &.
 Showers
     *   Thank You
     *   Graduation &.
 CongratulationsMost Popular Valentine's Day Gifts
+*   Business Gifts
-*   Clearance Sale
+*   Sale

-1.800.753.8558 Business Gifts Menu Search Stores Cart Search Catalog Zip Code \* Radius 15 Miles30 Miles100 Miles300 MilesUSA Go
+1.800.753.8558 Business Gifts Menu Search Cart Search Catalog Zip Code \* Radius 15 Miles30 Miles100 Miles300 MilesUSA Go

 1. Home
 2. Privacy Policy

 <div class="browser-compatibility-alert">. <i class="fa fa-exclamation-triangle fa-2x pull-left"></i>. <p class="browser-error">Your browser's Javascript functionality is turned off.
 Please turn it on so that you can experience the full capabilities of this site.</p>. </div>.
 Information We Collect and How it is Used

 We may share your peronally-identifiable information, including your name, address, e-mail address, as well as a record of any transaction you conduct on our website or offline with us with a third-party advertising partner and its service providers in order to deliver to you banner advertisements and other advertising tailored to your interests when you visit certain websites.
 Our advertising partner will make the data we provide anonymous.
-To choose not to have this information used by our third-party advertising partner click here.

 If you request additional information or make an online purchase from us, you may receive e-mail from us about online specials and other events.
 If you do not want to receive e-mail from us in the future, please let us know by sending an e-mail to us at the above address and telling us that you do not want to receive e-mail from our company.
 We never sell or trade e-mail addresses with companies outside the Hickory Farms family of brands, which includes Pfaelzer Brothers.